16 Highest Paying Biology Jobs (With Average Salaries)

-Biology is a fast-growing field with a wide range of high paying positions.
+Biology is a fast-growing field with a wide range of high-paying positions.
 While the highest-paid positions require an extensive amount of training and education, they are considered highly rewarding jobs both emotionally and financially.
-If you are looking to enter biology-related fields, you will find some of the highest paying biology jobs listed below.

 Important skills for the biology field